thunderrabbit/poppopchaos/README.md

 * BACKEND:

-** Look at print_r in other repo ..
-I printed settings when running phoenix on CLI and they show 'localhost'    Figure out how to make it the correct db info  poppopchaos user and password etc

-** Fix DB until https://ppcapi.robnugen.com/api/v1/users does something good ** push code to Github and see if action says passing ** Try to see if phpstan is working by removing its ignore-lines ** Add route for BubbleGetter until https://ppcapi.robnugen.com/api/v1/get_bubbles/ works ** push code to Github and see if action says passing
+** Try to see if phpstan is working by removing its ignore-lines ** Add route for BubbleGetter until https://ppcapi.robnugen.com/api/v1/get_bubbles/ works ** push code to Github and see if action says passing